pingcap/docs/performance-tuning-practices.md

 - Database Time by SQL Phase: the `execute` and `compile` phases take most of the time.
 - SQL Execute Time Overview: `Get`, `Cop`, `Prewrite`, and `tso wait` take most of the time.
 - In the database time, the latency of `execute` and `compile` takes the highest percentage.
-- CPS By Type: only the `Query` the command is used.
+- CPS By Type: only the `Query` command is used.
 - avg QPS = 24.2k (56.3k -> 24.2k)
-- Execution plan cache is not hit.
+- The execution plan cache is not hit.

 From Scenario 1 to Scenario 2, the average TiDB CPU utilization drops from 925% to 874%, and the average TiKV CPU utilization increases from 201% to about 250%.